simonsobs/sisock/README.md

 > `ocs-site-configs`, you could use
 > `templates/docker-compose_production-mode.yaml`.
 In this case, you actually
 > don't need any of the `sisock` code locally, since it pulls all the docker
-> images from `grumpy.physics.upenn.edu`: see below for how to access images
+> images from `grumpy.physics.yale.edu`: see below for how to access images
 > from this computer.

 Sisock is normally run in `docker` containers using `docker-compose`.
 You will